Magentrix/Rest-Utility/README.md

 The RESTUtility class contains everything you need to access the Magentrix Portal.

-The sample.cs (along with the Account.cs) is an example that hows you to successfully connect with the Magentrix Portal.
+The sample.cs (along with the User.cs) is an example that shows you to successfully connect with the Magentrix Portal.

 ## Overview